 Language Services and Travel & Tourism Go Hand in Hand

-Thanks in great part to the growth of budget airlines coupled with globalisation, travelling has certainly become an international affair.
-Whether for business, necessity, or pleasure, travellers worldwide have taken to the open skies — and the open road — for decades.
+Thanks in great part to the growth of budget airlines coupled with globalization, traveling has certainly become an international affair.
+Whether for business, necessity, or pleasure, travelers worldwide have taken to the open skies — and the open road — for decades.
 In fact, according to the World Tourism Organisation (UNTWO), ‘[i]n 1950 there were 25m international tourist visits, rising to 166m in 1970, and 435m in 1990’.1 By 2018, this number skyrocketed to 1.4 billion.
 With travel becoming increasingly more accessible throughout the world, leaders in the travel and tourism industry now have a greater challenge connecting with linguistically and culturally diverse customers.
 It is no wonder, then, that many have partnered with third-party agencies such as language services providers (LSPs) to improve the customer experience.

-Travelling at any time often requires asking for directions, ordering food, and requesting hotel accommodations.
-And, when travelling for business, it can also involve communicating with industry conference speakers and attendees.
+Traveling at any time often requires asking for directions, ordering food, and requesting hotel accommodations.
+And, when traveling for business, it can also involve communicating with industry conference speakers and attendees.
 But what happens if those with whom you must communicate don’t speak your language or don’t speak it well?
-When airlines, hotels, and international conference organisers partner with LSPs seasoned in travel and tourism, they create an inclusive experience for all their guests.
+When airlines, hotels, and international conference organizers partner with LSPs seasoned in travel and tourism, they create an inclusive experience for all their guests.
 Although the travel and tourism industry has suffered since the onset of the COVID-19 pandemic, there is promising research indicating we are on the threshold of a gradual recovery.
 Now is an optimal time to partner with trusted LSPs.